Crataegus species, a.k.a. Mayhaw and Thornapple.

 Quick ID tips

-Flowers smell like rotted meat which attains a floral scent when dried.
+Odor: Flowers smell like rotted meat which attains a floral scent when dried.
 Leaves have very little scent.
-Haws smell vaguely fruity but gives off a tangy scent when crushed.
+Haws smell vaguely fruity but give off a tangy scent when crushed.

 Further ID for Individual Species